Looking for a “low cost” or even FREE cremation service?

 Choosing between direct cremation and body donation programs depends on personal preferences, beliefs, and financial considerations.
 While direct cremation offers a more immediate and cost-effective solution, body donation programs provide an opportunity to contribute to medical research and education.
 Families should carefully evaluate their options and consider the deceased person’s wishes when making this decision.

-To locate a local Direct Cremation provider, visit DFS Memorials, a network of affordable cremation and funeral service locations that all offer a low-cost direct cremation service option.
+To locate a local Direct Cremation provider, visit DFS Memorials, a network of affordable cremation and funeral service locations offering a low-cost direct cremation service option.

 Visit our Guide to Choosing a Body Donation Program for more concise information about Body Donation options.